GO BEYOND THE CLASSROOM AND BECOME THE KIND OF PROBLEM SOLVER THE WORLD NEEDS.

 Do more in four

-It’s no surprise to our students that Concordia was recently ranked by The Wall Street Journal as a top 10 college for campus engagement.
+It’s no surprise to our students that Concordia College was recently ranked by the Wall Street Journal as a top 20 college for campus engagement.
 Cobbers keep busy with options available for all areas of interest.

 • 25% of students play on one or more of our 22 competitive athletic teams, and many more are part of our intramural and club teams.

-• There are six mainstage and several experimental stage theatre productions each year.
+• There are six mainstage and several experimental stage theater productions each year.

 • Our speech and debate teams regularly advance to national competitions.

-• The student-led Dance Marathon organization annually raises $20,000+ for Sanford Children’s Hospital.
+• The student-led Dance Marathon organization raises more than $20,000 annually for Sanford Children’s Hospital.

 • Members of the Campus Events Commission plan weekly activities like grocery bingo, theme dances, and group fitness as well as Cornstock—the annual all-campus music festival.